-Browsing through shops in this originality-obsessed metropolis feels more like museum hopping than a shopping spree, although it can, of course, be both.
-Design shops like Vinçon and BD Ediciones de Diseño delight the eye and stimulate the imagination, while the Passeig del Born is attracting hip young designers from all over the globe.
+Browsing through shops in this originality-obsessed metropolis feels more like museum-hopping than a shopping spree, although it can, of course, be both.
+Design shops like Vinçon and BD Ediciones de Diseño delight the eye and stimulate the imagination, while the area around the Passeig del Born is attracting hip young designers from all over the globe.
 Passeig de Gràcia has joined the ranks of Paris's Champs Elysées and Rome's Via Condotti as one of the great shopping avenues in the world, with the planet's fashion houses amply represented, from Armani to Zara.
 Exploring Barcelona's antiques district along Carrer Banys Nous and Carrer de la Palla is always an adventure.
 The shops opening daily around Santa Maria del Mar in the Born-Ribera district range from Catalan and international design retailers to shoe and leather-handbag designers, to T-shirt decorators, to dealers in nuts and spices or coffee emporiums.
-The megastores in Plaça de Catalunya, along the Diagonal, and in L'Illa Diagonal farther west are commercial cornucopias selling fashions, furniture, furs, books, music, and everything else under the sun.
-The villagelike environment of both Sarrià and Gràcia lends an intimate warmth to antiques or clothes shopping, with friendly boutique owners adding a personal touch often lost in mainstream commerce.
+The megastores in Plaça de Catalunya, along Diagonal, and in L'Illa Diagonal farther west are commercial cornucopias selling fashions, furniture, furs, books, music, and everything else under the sun.
+The villagelike environments of Sarrià and Gràcia lend intimate warmth to antiques or clothes shopping, with friendly boutique owners adding a personal touch often lost in mainstream commerce.

 Browse Barcelona Shopping